 Reasonable mean-square fit values.

-"Less control → more off-dimensional behavior → more departures in the data from the Rasch model"
+"Less control over the data → more off-dimensional behavior → more departures in the data from the Rasch model"

 Though the ideal for measurement construction is that data fit the Rasch model, all empirical data departs from the model to some extent.
 But how much unmodelled noise is tolerable?
 Conventional statisticians base their decisions on significance tests, but these are heavily influenced by sample size.